mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step14.md

 `kubectl set image deployment/nginx-deployment nginx=nginx:1.17 --record`{{execute}}

-Alternatively, you can achieve the same update result by editing the deployment manifest/config either manually or using the `kubeclt edit deployment DEPLOYMENT NAME` and navigate to .spec.template.spec.container[].image, change the image version and save.
+Alternatively, you can achieve the same update result by editing the deployment manifest/config either manually or using the `kubectl edit deployment DEPLOYMENT NAME` and navigate to .spec.template.spec.container[].image, change the image version and save.

 Click on the Continue button to move on to the next step with the update.